-Pope reverts to mask-less old ways at indoor audience
+Pope reverts to mask-less old ways amid growing criticism

 At 83 and with part of a lung removed when he was in his 20s due to illness, the pope would be at high risk for COVID-19 complications.
 He has urged the faithful to comply with government mandates to protect public health.

 In the past week, 11 Swiss Guards and a resident of the hotel where Francis lives have tested positive.
+All told, the Vatican City State has had 27 cases, according to the Johns Hopkins University running tally.

-In Italy, coronavirus cases are surging, with the Lazio region around Vatican City among the hardest hit.
+In Italy, the onetime European epicenter of COVID-19, coronavirus cases are surging, with the Lazio region around Vatican City among the hardest hit.
 Lazio has more people hospitalized and in intensive care than any other region except Italy’s most populous and hardest-hit region, Lombardy.

 Inside the Vatican auditorium Wednesday, the crowd wore masks as did the Swiss Guards.
-But Francis and his two aides didn’t.
+But Francis, his two aides and some of the protocol officials didn’t.

+In his open letter to Francis, which Reese said was a “fraternal correction” from a fellow Jesuit, the American noted that Francis was trained as a scientist, and should know to trust the science on virus protection.
+He urged Francis to be a good Jesuit and obey doctors and the Vatican’s own mask mandates.

+Saying Francis’ decision to forego a mask was a sin, Reese urged Francis to set a better example to others and avoid being lumped in the same camp as COVID-19 negationists and mask-averse U.S. President Donald Trump, with whom Francis has clashed.